"Oscar is a great coach. In a few days he helped me regain my strokes and my feel for the ball."

 Jurgen Fassbender, former #1 player in Germany and Top Ten player in the world.

-"After introducing top juniors to the Wegner Method, I went from unknown coach with zero tournament students to head pro at Dwight Davis, largest public facility in city and home to the St. Louis Aces (Andy Roddick).
+"After introducing top juniors to the Wegner Method, I went from unknown coach with zero tournament students to head pro at Dwight Davis, largest public facility in St. Louis, Missouri, and home to the St. Louis Aces (Andy Roddick).
 IN NINE MONTHS!
 I just smile when coaches try to say your method is just for starters and intermediates, for I have used it with 5.0s and nationally ranked juniors, all amazed at how advanced but still simple to Play Like the Pros really is.
 Now even coaches take tennis lessons from me, but it's not me, it's your method they want."

 John Carpenter, former Head Pro, Dwight Davis Tennis Center, St. Louis, Missouri.